Niqāb in Egypt: The ban of the Muslim Brotherhood and the niqab on universities

 In 1987, the niqab became the centre of debate at Cairo University.
-In March 1987, 5000 students demonstrated for three days and abused the dean of the Faculty of Medicine for barring a face-veiled student from campus.
+In March 1987, 5000 students demonstrated for three days and pressured the dean of the Faculty of Medicine for barring a face-veiled student from campus.
 The mufti of Egypt ruled that the campus ban on the niqab did not contravene the Sharia, but in March 1988 the Council of State's Administrative Court overturned the ban.
-The niqāb, commonly associated as a sign of Salafism and Muslim Brotherhood sympathies, still remains the centre of debates on the Islamisation of society.
+The niqāb, commonly associated as a sign of Salafism and falsely as a sign of Muslim Brotherhood sympathies, still remains the centre of debates on the restriction of Islamic practices in society.
 While there are no official figures on how many women wear the niqāb in Egypt today, the practice has become increasingly widespread in recent years.

 Controversial incidents around the niqāb

 Over the past two decades in which the niqāb has begun to be seen in Egypt's streets, the debate about whether the niqāb is appropriate has resulted in high emotional responses from society and a media storm surrounding it.
 These effects depict how the niqāb debate is not an isolated issue or an isolated struggle between those who wear the niqāb and the government.
 The debate around the niqab reflects the greater war against the threat of violent extremism which has led to a broad government crackdown and massive arrests, not only of suspected extremists but moderate Islamists.
 Finding schools and universities as primary sources of Islamic militancy, the government has designated education as an issue of "national security" and has initiated policies around the niqab to counter the threat of fundamentalism.